-- Commit to a 5 year funding arrangement as recommended in the UANP Review: Final Review Report19 to provide a long term, sustainable model which ensures ensure that all Australian children have access to at least 15 hours per week of a quality preschool (kindergarten) program lead by tertiary qualified early childhood teacher(s), for 40 weeks per year in the year before school regardless of type of service. - Modify the existing Universal Access funding model: - o To provide both greater certainty of funding beyond year to year agreements; and - Deliver equitable funding to all children (ie. funding that follows the child) regardless of service type or jurisdiction.
-This would support preschool (kindergarten) programs delivered in all settings, including centre based, long day care. - Extend exemption of the Child Care Subsidy activity test for children in their year before school to children in their two years before school.
+- Commit to a 5 year funding arrangement as recommended in the UANP Review: Final Review Report14 to provide a long term, sustainable model which ensures ensure that all Australian children have access to at least 15 hours per week of a quality preschool (kindergarten) program lead by tertiary qualified early childhood teachers, for 40 weeks per year in the year before school regardless of type of service. - Modify the existing Universal Access funding model: - o To provide both greater certainty of funding beyond year to year agreements; and - Deliver equitable funding to all children (ie. funding that follows the child) regardless of service type or jurisdiction.
+This would support preschool (kindergarten) programs delivered in all settings, including centre based, long day care.